Saskatchewan Roughriders: Craig Dickenson's Riders (2019–2023)

 The Green Riders clinched their first first-place West Division finish since 2009 with a 13–5 record, in Craig Dickenson's first year at the coaching helm.
 However, the team lost in a hard-fought heartbreaker in the West Final game over the arch-rival (and eventual Grey Cup champion) Blue Bombers, 20–13.
 After the 2020 CFL season was cancelled due to the COVID-19 pandemic, the Riders returned to the playoffs in 2021, finishing in second place at 9–5 in the shortened season, defeating the Calgary Stampeders in the West Semi-Final, but losing to the Winnipeg Blue Bombers again (who would win their second straight Grey Cup championship) in the West Final for the second straight season.

 In 2022, the Riders missed the playoffs for the first time in six years, posting a 6–12 mark, good for fourth place in the West.
 The season was much more successful off the field as the franchise again became profitable.
 This, combined with the team's share of revenues from the 2022 Grey Cup (held at Mosaic Stadium as a replacement for the cancelled 2020 championship game) allowed the club to replenish its stabilization fund back to pre-pandemic levels.

-Following the season, the Riders replaced both offensive coordinator Jason Maas and quarterback Cody Fajardo, but the end result was the same in the 2023 season as the year previous.
-The green and white posted the exact same record as the previous year at 6-12, missing the playoffs after ending the season on a seven-game losing streak.
+Following the season, the Riders replaced both offensive coordinator Jason Maas and quarterback Cody Fajardo, but the result was the same in the 2023 season as the year previous.
+The green and white posted the exact same record as the previous year at 6–12, missing the playoffs after ending the season on a seven-game losing streak.
 The team's replacement for Fajardo, veteran CFL quarterback Trevor Harris, was injured early in the season, creating a quarterback controversy where both Mason Fine and Jake Dolegala took turns as the starter.

 On October 23, 2023, the Riders announced the organization would not renew its contract with Dickenson, ending his time as head coach.
 The team did sign Vice President of Football Operations and General Manager Jeremy O'Day to a three-year extension.